ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetSessionToken"></a>
 ## GetSessionToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the session token.
 It is a virtual method that retrieves the session token and other related information such as the token's expiration time, client ID, message ID, and status.
-This method is essential for maintaining a secure and authenticated session.
+The method does not trigger any events.

 ### Parameters